On Payment Channels in Asynchronous Money Transfer Systems: Asset transfer

 The \textit{transfer} operation is an extension of the one defined in~\cite{guerraoui2019consensus} in that it allows to transfer money from one account to multiple accounts, whereas the original work only allows transferring money from one account to another each time.

-In this paper, we consider implementations of the asset transfer abstraction that are Byzantine sequentially consistent.
-In particular, this means that for every transfer operation, there exists a time $t$ such that if a correct process invokes the read operation after $t$, then it observes the changes made by the transfer.
-We note that in~\cite{guerraoui2019consensus}, the correctness criteria provided for the asset transfer implementation in the message-passing model is stronger than BSC and weaker than Byzantine linearizability.
-Informally, successful transfers by correct processes preserve real-time order, but reads can see a ``stale'' state of an account.
+In this paper, we consider implementations of the asset transfer abstraction that are BSC.
+We note that the message-passing asset transfer implementation in~\cite{guerraoui2019consensus} is based on a reliable broadcast that preserves source order.
+Their correctness criteria is neither Byzantine linearizability nor BSC, but it ensures that for every transfer operation, there exists a time $t$ such that if a correct process invokes the read operation after $t$, then it observes the changes made by the transfer.
+This is a property we use throughout the proofs which are detailed below.